OphirCarmi/shared_memory/README.md

 3. checks if this number is prime async.

 The write and read from the shared memory are protected by semaphores.

+# Example 2
+Instead of random integer there is an array of coordinates, there is no copy of the data.

+# Example 3
+Like in Example 2, however, there are four threads in the consumer, each one of them take a part of the array and calculates the norm.

 # Usage
 Tested on Ubuntu 24.04